cquickstad/uvm_unit/README.md

 # uvm_unit
 A Unit-Testing Framework for SystemVerilog and UVM.

+uvm_unit not only enables complete Test-Driven Development of your UVM test bench, but also any SystemVerilog code, even RTL modules.
+All UVM Phases can be tested.
+There are no script dependencies and minimal boilerplate code.

 [SVUnit](https://github.com/svunit/svunit) is no longer the "only SystemVerilog test framework in existence."

 ## What's wrong with SVUnit?